MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 Inputs and Results are the two types of values that can be used in commands.
 Inputs are the values that are provided to the transaction block, and results are the values that are produced by the transaction block's commands.
 The inputs are either objects or simple Move values, and the results are arbitrary Move values (including objects).

 The inputs and results can be seen as populating an array of values.
 For inputs, there is a single array, but for results, there is an array for each individual command, creating a 2D-array of result values.
 These values can be accessed by borrowing (mutably or immutably), by copying (if the type permits), or by moving (which takes the value out of the array without re-indexing).
-First, we will look at the shape of each array, and then we will look at the semantics of each access type.
+First, let's look at the shape of each array, and then at the semantics of each access type.

 ### Inputs

 Input arguments to a programmable transaction block are broadly categorized as either objects or pure values.
 The direct implementation of these arguments is often obscured by transaction builders or SDKs.
 This section will describe information or data needed by the Sui network when specifying the list of inputs, `[CallArg]`.
-Where each `CallArg` is either an object, `CallArg::Object(ObjectArg)`, which contains the necessary metadata to specify to object being used, or a pure value, `CallArg::Pure(PureArg)`, which contains the bytes of the value.
+Each `CallArg` input argument is either an object, `CallArg::Object(ObjectArg)`, which contains the necessary metadata to specify to object being used, or a pure value, `CallArg::Pure(PureArg)`, which contains the bytes of the value.

 For object inputs, the metadata needed differs depending on the type ownership of the object.
 The rules for authentication of these objects is described elsewhere (TODO LINK), but below is the actual data in the `ObjectArg` enum.

 - If the object is owned by an address (or it is immutable), then `ObjectArg::ImmOrOwnedObject(ObjectID, SequenceNumber, ObjectDigest)` is used.
 The triple respectively specifies the object's ID, its version or sequence number, and the digest of the object's data.
 - If an object is shared, then `Object::SharedObject { id: ObjectID, initial_shared_version: SequenceNumber, mutable: bool }` is used.
-Unlike `ImmOrOwnedObject`, a shared's objects version and digest are determined by the network's consensus protocol.
+Unlike `ImmOrOwnedObject`, a shared object's version and digest are determined by the network's consensus protocol.
 The `initial_shared_version` is the version of the object when it was first shared, which is used by consensus when it has not yet seen a transaction with that object.
 While all shared objects _can_ be mutated, the `mutable` flag indicates whether the object will be used mutably in this transaction.
 In the case where the `mutable` flag is set to `false`, the object is read-only, and the system can schedule other read-only transactions in parallel.
-- If the object is owned by another object, i.e. it was sent to an object's ID via the `TransferObjects` command or the `sui::transfer::transfer` function, then `ObjectArg::Receiving(ObjectID, SequenceNumber, ObjectDigest)` is used.
-The object data the same as for the `ImmOrOwnedObject` case.
+If the object is owned by another object, i.e. it was sent to an object's ID via the `TransferObjects` command or the `sui::transfer::transfer` function, then `ObjectArg::Receiving(ObjectID, SequenceNumber, ObjectDigest)` is used.
+The object data is the same as for the `ImmOrOwnedObject` case.

 For pure inputs, the only data provided is the BCS (TODO Link) bytes.
 The bytes are not validated until the type is specified in a command, e.g. in `MoveCall` or `MakeMoveVec`.
 Not all Move values can be constructed from BCS bytes.
 The following types are supported: